-We conclude the day with a tour around the Ring of Brodgar.
+We pass the solitary Comet Stone before our walking tour around the Ring of Brodgar.
 A perfect circle, built in c.2500 to 2000 BC, this was one of the last of the stone circles.
 The third largest stone circle in Britain, it covers an amazing 8500 square metres, and all its stones had been brought from a different part of the island.
 Twenty-seven of its original 60 stones survive.
 (Overnight Kirkwall, Orkney) BL

-Day 16: Tuesday 12 August, Kirkwall: Skara Brae
+Day 16: Tuesday 16 June, Kirkwall: Skara Brae